Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 Seattle’s general elections for mayor tend to pit a candidate with more support from downtown business leaders and homeowners in neighborhoods with water views against a candidate with more support from progressive activists and renters in neighborhoods with apartments.

 The 2021 race broke open last December when Mayor Jenny Durkan announced she wouldn’t seek reelection.
-Concerns about homelessness, policing and the city’s recovery from COVID-19 drove conversations with voters and disagreements between candidates in recent months.

 A crowded field, scant independent polling and widespread uncertainty among voters created suspense before Tuesday night, with election officials predicting that about 40% of Seattle voters would turn out.